Audit Committee Terms of Reference

 7. Committee Meetings

-Audit Committee meetings are arranged at the call of the chair, are normally held in person, and are scheduled at least twice each year.
+Audit Committee meetings are arranged at the call of the Chair, are normally held in person, and are scheduled four times each year.

 The Committee chair will propose an annual plan to ensure that the Committee addresses its annual and ongoing responsibilities.
 The plan will be presented to the Committee for approval and will determine the number, timing and duration of the regular Committee meetings.

-The Committee may designate an external member as vice-chair, who may replace the chair in his or her absence during meetings.
-Only the chair may empower the vice-chair to temporarily act as his or her replacement for the conduct of meetings.
+The Committee may designate an external member as vice-chair, who may replace the Chair in his absence during meetings.
+Only the Chair may empower the vice-chair to temporarily act as her replacement for the conduct of meetings.

 No alternates to members shall be permitted to attend, with the exception of persons acting in a formal capacity for ex-officio members who are on leave.